As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 If you think of the planet as one giant emergent superorganism, then soil is akin to the “skin” of the earth.

 What does your body do when you scrape off your skin?
 It forms a scab and starts repairing the skin.

 What does earth do when we scrape off or plow the soil surface?
 It begins repairing its skin with “weeds” above ground, supported by a diversity of microorganisms below ground (initially dominated by bacteria).

 As we discussed in #2 above, earth’s skin is constantly trying to return to a state of stability and health, which looks to our eye like a mature forest, tundra, grassland, etc—depending on the specific climate, geography/topography, and the creatures living above and below the soil surface.

-To maintain our position of ~2-3 on the plant succession scale, we till the soil a few times per year, which destroys the complex cities/civilizations of microbial life that the soil once harbored, especially the vast networks of mycorrhizal fungi.
+To maintain Stage 2-3 on the plant succession scale, we till the soil a few times per year, which destroys the complex cities/civilizations of microbial life that the soil once harbored, especially the vast networks of mycorrhizal fungi.
 We then add insult to injury by using:

 New York City was not built in a single year by a single person with a single skill set.
 Likewise, massively diverse sets of microorganisms are required to build the processes, structures, and networks necessary for healthy soil and plant systems.

 If you remember one thing from this section, make it this: when the biology in your soil is tuned to the plants you’re growing, you don’t have to use synthetic fertilizers or pesticides.

 Your soil microorganisms feed your plants the exact quantities and ratios of nutrients they need when they need them, and your plants feed and nurture the microorganisms in return.
 In addition, your plants benefit from heightened pest and disease-resistance.
 Predatory nematodes and fungi eat the root-eating nematodes; ladybugs eat the aphids; pathogenic fungi are kept away by endo and ectomycorrhizae fungi; etc..